Ne Zha 2: Theatrical

 On 10 December 2024, the film was officially announced.
 It was released in mainland China on 29 January 2025 (the first day of the Chinese New Year) in 2D, 3D, IMAX, CINITY, CGS, Dolby Cinema, 4DX and other formats.
 The film was released in Australia, New Zealand, and other countries on 13 February 2025; in the United States (on limited release) and Canada on 14 February; and in Hong Kong and Macau on 22 February.
 In Southeast Asia, the film releases on dates ranging from 6 March (in Singapore) to 21 March (in Indonesia) with Encore Films handling distribution in Singapore and co-distributed with Warner Bros.
 Pictures in the rest of Southeast Asia.
 The film's opening date in the UK and Ireland was on 21 March, following previews on 14 March, by Trinity CineAsia.
-Additional European markets including France, Germany, Spain, Italy, Benelux and Scandinavian territories, are set to follow soon afterwards, and opening date for Japan is scheduled for 4 April.
+Additional European markets including France, Germany, Spain, Italy, Benelux and Scandinavian territories, followed soon afterwards, and opening date for Japan was 4 April.
 Encore Films and Warner Bros.
 Discovery India announced its Indian theatrical release on 25 April.

 The film's English dub was released in the United States on 22 August 2025 by A24, with Michelle Yeoh (playing Lady Yin) leading a new cast of voice actors including Crystal Lee, Griffin Puatu, Aleks Le, Vincent Rodriguez III, Rick Zeiff, and William Utay among others.